 Artificial Intelligence Challenges Assumptions About Social Progress

-Naked Capitalism publishes a critical essay arguing that claims about AI-driven social progress are unproven and contradictory.
-The piece reports private-sector AI investment at $757.3 billion for 2013-2025 and $581.7 billion in 2025, and cites projections that global AI spending and infrastructure investment will exceed $2.5 trillion in 2026 and approach $3 trillion by 2028.
-The article contrasts those figures with a recent study, reported there, estimating $318 billion per year could eliminate most extreme poverty.
-It contends current LLM models have not demonstrated they can resolve entrenched social problems, and it invokes L.M.
-Sacasas' concept of the "Borg Complex" to describe a rhetoric of inevitability around AI adoption.
-The piece also criticizes AI infrastructure for increasing ecological strain rather than alleviating it.
+Naked Capitalism published a critical essay, "Is Artificial Intelligence Social Evolution and Progress?", arguing that claims of AI-driven social progress are unproven and contradictory.
+The essay reports private-sector AI investment of $757.3 billion across 2013-2025 and $581.7 billion in 2025, and cites projections that global AI spending and infrastructure investment will exceed $2.5 trillion in 2026 and approach $3 trillion by 2028.
+It contrasts those figures with a study it cites estimating that about $318 billion per year could eliminate most extreme poverty.
+The author argues current LLM systems have not shown they can resolve entrenched social problems, invokes L.M.
+Sacasas' "Borg Complex" to describe a rhetoric of inevitability around AI adoption, and contends that AI infrastructure increases ecological strain rather than easing it.
+The piece is opinion commentary, not new empirical research; all figures are as reported in the essay.

 What happened

 Naked Capitalism published an essay titled "Is Artificial Intelligence Social Evolution and Progress?" that criticizes techno-optimist narratives about AI and social improvement.
-The article presents investment and spending figures, reporting private-sector AI investment of $757.3 billion across 2013-2025 and $581.7 billion in 2025, and cites projections that global AI spending and infrastructure investment will exceed $2.5 trillion in 2026 and trend toward $3 trillion by 2028.
-The piece also cites a recent study, reported there, estimating $318 billion per year could eliminate most extreme poverty worldwide.
+The essay reports private-sector AI investment of $757.3 billion across 2013-2025 and $581.7 billion in 2025, and cites projections that global AI spending and infrastructure investment will exceed $2.5 trillion in 2026 and trend toward $3 trillion by 2028.
+It also cites a study, as reported in the piece, estimating that about $318 billion per year could eliminate most extreme poverty worldwide.

-The article treats current LLM systems as not having demonstrated practical resolution of large-scale social crises such as poverty, food insecurity, and the ecological emergency.
-It highlights the energy and infrastructure footprint of large-scale AI deployments and frames those costs as materially increasing ecological strain.
-The essay references the concentration of capital behind hyperscaler data center build-outs as a proximate driver of the infrastructure expansion described.
+The author contends that current LLM systems have not demonstrated practical resolution of large-scale social crises such as poverty, food insecurity, and ecological pressure, and frames the energy and infrastructure footprint of large-scale AI as materially increasing ecological strain.
+The essay describes the capital directed to AI as a "mirage of growth" and links the technology to expanded surveillance, financial-control mechanisms, and geopolitical competition.
+It invokes L.M.
+Sacasas and the phrase "Borg Complex" to characterize a rhetoric of inevitability that, in the author's view, accelerates adoption without sufficient social scrutiny.

 Editorial analysis

-Industry reporting and academic commentary have increasingly contrasted macro AI investment figures with alternative uses of capital for public goods.
-Observers note that the trade-offs between infrastructure-heavy AI strategies and direct social spending are a recurring policy debate in technology governance, climate policy, and development finance.
+Industry and academic commentary has increasingly contrasted macro AI-investment figures with alternative uses of capital for public goods.
+The trade-off between infrastructure-heavy AI strategies and direct social spending is a recurring theme in technology governance, climate policy, and development finance.
+This piece is an opinion essay rather than new empirical research, and its figures and the cited poverty-cost estimate are presented as reported by the author rather than independently verified here.

 What to watch